History of anime: Toei Animation and Mushi Production

 Osamu Tezuka established Mushi Production in 1961, after Tezuka's contract with Toei Animation expired.
 The studio pioneered TV animation in Japan, and was responsible for such successful TV series as Astro Boy, Kimba the White Lion, Gokū no Daibōken and Princess Knight.

-Mushi Production also produced the first anime to be broadcast in the United States (on NBC in 1963), although Osamu Tezuka would complain about the restrictions on US television, and the alterations necessary for broadcast.
+Mushi Production also produced the first anime to be broadcast in the United States (on NBC in 1963), although Osamu Tezuka would complain about the restrictions on American television, and the alterations necessary for broadcast.
+The first anime shown in the United States was Animal Baseball Match (動物大野球戦), which was produced in 1949 but shown in the United States in 1957.